Mughal architecture: Shah Jahan Mosque

-The mosque's tile work exhibits Timurid influences introduced during Shah Jahan's campaigns in Central Asia.
+The Shah Jahan Mosque in Thatta.
+Its tilework exhibits Timurid influences introduced during Shah Jahan's campaigns in Central Asia.

-The Shah Jahan Mosque is the central mosque for the city of Thatta, in the Pakistani province of Sindh.
+The Shah Jahan Mosque is the jama masjid (congregational mosque) for the city of Thatta, in the Pakistani province of Sindh.
 The mosque commissioned by Shah Jahan, who bestowed it to the city as a token of gratitude.
 Its style is heavily influenced by Central Asian Timurid architecture, which was introduced after Shah Jahan's campaigns near Balkh and Samarkand.
-The mosque is considered to have the most elaborate display of tile work in South Asia, and is also notable for its geometric brick work - a decorative element that is unusual for Mughal-period mosques.
+The mosque is considered to have the most elaborate display of tile work in South Asia, and is also notable for its geometric brick work, a decorative element that is unusual for Mughal-period mosques.

 Aurangzeb

 In Aurangzeb's reign (1658–1707) squared stone and marble was replaced by brick or rubble with stucco ornament.
 Srirangapatna and Lucknow have examples of later Indo-Mughal architecture.
 He made additions to the Lahore Fort and also commissioned one of the thirteen gates which were later named after him (Alamgir).